-Revised policy removes the requirement that the lender provide any SSN(s) on an individual check and affords the lender alternative methods by which it can provide sufficient information with or on the check to ensure that the school can efficiently match the check with the correct student or borrower to facilitate timely delivery.
+Revised policy removes the requirement that the lender provide any SSN(s) on an individual check and affords the lender alternative methods by which sufficient information is provided with or on the check to ensure that the school can efficiently match the check with the correct student or borrower to facilitate timely delivery.
 Revised policy also removes the requirement that the master check roster always include the SSN for the dependent student for a parent PLUS loan by affording the lender the option to include either the student's SSN or other reliable identifying information.

-Changes in federal and state privacy laws limit the use of the SSN; thus, requiring the SSN on individual checks may put some lenders in jeopardy of violating other non-FFELP rules.
+Changes in federal and state privacy laws limit the use of the SSN, thus requiring the SSN on individual checks may put some lenders in jeopardy of violating other rules.
 The lender must continue to provide sufficient identifying information on the check to ensure that the school may efficiently match the disbursement with the appropriate student.